Monacrylic/Interactive-Lab-Hub/Final Project/README.md

 ## Project Overview
 Strange battle is a 2D 1v1 game where players cast battle each other through spells to win.
 Each player has 4 different spells that they can cast.
 The spells are pulse, beam, defend and special attack.
 The spell selection interface was inpired from 'Dr. Strange', and we implemented the same through computer vision using OpenCV and mediapipe.
-The game is Godot, an open source game engine.
+Foe the game interface we used Godot, an open source game engine.

 The hardware closely follows everything that the gameUI requires.
 The hardware for each player consists of a wand with a gyroscope and accelerometer and bracelet with a neopixel matrix that indicates the selected spell.
 The wand is used to cast the selected spell and colors change according to the spell that is selected.
 This can be better illustrated through a video.